 The Officina, and its parent structure, lends itself to be re-imagined as a physical place where learning happens and new knowledge is made.
-A couple of years ago, in conversation with a group of students interested in sustainable university models, I drafted a concept for an UnVersity (captured by the ‘rich picture’ above), based on a lean approach to teaching, and a federated campus structure – this latter aspect is a model that, in the UK, is currently piloted by the Cooperative University.
+A couple of years ago, in conversation with a group of students interested in sustainable university models, I drafted a concept for an UnVersity (captured by the ‘rich picture’ above), based on a lean approach to teaching, and a federated campus structure – see the Cooperative University as an example of the latter.
 There, knowledge would flow in many directions, and change (e.g. expanding and contracting demand) would be met with and adaptive space structuring, to include a mix of temporary and fixed built elements sustainably built, relatively low-cost and low maintenance.

 Today, with some time at hand, I have gone fishing for more ideas.

 For inspiration, Christopher Alexander‘s Pattern Language is one of my first ports of call.
-Alexander’s work is mainly about the built environment – architecture, buildings, and planning – but it has also fundamentally shaped our digital space, with software engineer Martin Fowler adapting Alexander’s notion of patterns to software systems design. in Alexander’s book, the University, is Pattern 43 and it is described as a ‘marketplace’:
+Alexander’s work is mainly about the built environment – architecture, buildings, and planning – but it has also fundamentally shaped our digital space, with software engineers (e.g. Martin Fowler) adapting Alexander’s notion of patterns to software systems design. in Alexander’s book, the University, is Pattern 43 and it is described as a ‘marketplace’:

 “...The original universities in the middle ages were simply collections of teachers who attracted students because they had something to offer.
 They were marketplaces of ideas, located all over the town, where people could shop around for the kinds of ideas and learning which made sense to them.
 By contrast, the over-administered university of today kills the variety and intensity of the different ideas at the university and also limits the